The female competitors use four different pieces of apparatus: Vault, Uneven Bars, Beam and Floor.

 The Beam is seen to be one of the hardest pieces of apparatus to master as the width of the beam is only 10cm.
 During the routine they need to perform acrobatic elements, leaps, jumps and turns whilst demonstrating elegance, flexibility, rhythm and balance.

 During a Floor exercise the gymnast will include movements that show strength, flexibility and balance and combine moves such as somersaults, twists and leaps which is performed to music

 Girls for these squads are selected by experienced coaches following an initial trial.
 The girls are chosen because they demonstrate natural physical requirements and potential.

 Once in this squad the gymnasts follow a training programme designed to improve flexibility, strength and coordination which will allow them to develop the required skills at a later stage.
 Regular attendance is very important for gymnasts in these squads.

-Gymnastics is a demanding sport and squad members and their families need to realise that entry into a squad requires enormous commitment.
+Gymnastics is a demanding sport and all squad members and their families need to realize that entry into a squad requires enormous commitment.